The State of Virtual Photography [Q+A]

 - Is virtual photoghraphy a form of art?
 Has virtual photography ever been exhibited in a museum of modern art?

 Virtual photography is both a form of photography and a form of art.
-And I can say it because I personally had it labelled as "ready-made art” in 2020 by art critics when I exhibited it in a Museum Of Modern Art, and as "photography" when it was acknowledged as such by Fondazione Alinari Fotografia (FAF TOSCANA), a century-old italian institution in the filed of IRL photography.
-There are people like the above mentioned Leonardo Sang that had (a few years before me) a round of gigs in the world of the brazilian art (circa 2015) even if I can’t really say if his work was exhibited in museums or art galleries.
+And I can say it because I personally had it labelled as "ready-made art in 2020 by art critics when I exhibited it in a Museum Of Modern Art, and as "photography" when it was acknowledged as such by Fondazione Alinari Fotografia (FAF TOSCANA), a century-old italian institution in the filed of IRL photography.
+There are people like the above mentioned Leonardo Sang that had (a few years before me) a round of gigs in the world of the brazilian art (circa 2015) even if I can’t really say if his work was exhibited in actual museums.

 - Are there different leagues of virtual photographers?